stein-exe/instagram-mass-reporter/README.md

 That's the whole install.
 On first run:

-1. The loader checks your environment (Termux / Pydroid / desktop).
+1. The loader verifies your Python version is 3.11, 3.12, or 3.13.
-2. It installs missing pip packages automatically (`flask` or `fastapi` + `uvicorn` + shared deps, depending on platform).
+2. It installs missing pip packages automatically (`flask`, `requests`, `rich`, `httpx`, `python-cfonts`).
-3. It downloads the matching backend script from this repo and caches it in `files/`.
+3. It downloads the Flask backend script from this repo and caches it in `files/`.
 4. It opens the web UI in your default browser.

 Subsequent runs reuse the cached backend for 12 hours before re-checking upstream.